Italosayan/DataScience-LendingClub/README.md

 # DataScience-LendingClub
 Who is going to pay their debt?
 How can you differentiate defaulters?
 Which are the most important features?
-Using logistic regresssion and decision trees we analyzed the lending data set to find the most important predictors of a sucessful loan.
+Using logistic regresssion and decision trees we analyzed the lending club data set to find the most important predictors of a sucessful loan.

 [Data set](https://www.lendingclub.com/info/download-data.action)